Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: System Model

 \section{System Model}

-We consider an $M\times M$ MIMO communication system, where an $M$-antenna transmitter aims to deliver an image $\bm{S}\in \mathbb{R}^{h\times w\times 3}$ to an $M$-antenna receiver ($h$ and $w$ denote the height and width of the image, while $3$ refers to the color channels R, G, and B).
-The transmitter encodes the image into a vector of channel symbols $\bm{X}\in \mathbb{C}^{M\times k}$, where $k$ is the number of channel uses.
-Following the previous standard definition \cite{bourtsoulatze2019deep}, we denote the \textit{bandwidth ratio} (i.e., channel usage to the number of source symbols ratio) by $R\triangleq k/n$, where $n=3hw$ is the number of source symbols.
-Intuitively, $R$ reflects the number of available channel symbols for each source symbol.
+We consider an $M\times M$ MIMO system, where an $M$-antenna transmitter aims to deliver an image $\bm{S}\in \mathbb{R}^{h\times w\times 3}$ to an $M$-antenna receiver ($h$ and $w$ denote the height and width of the image, while $3$ refers to the color channels R, G, and B).
+The transmitter encodes the image into a vector of channel symbols $\bm{X}\in \mathbb{C}^{M\times k}$, where $k$ denotes the number of channel uses dedicated to transmitting one image.
+We define the \textit{bandwidth ratio} as $R\triangleq k/n$, representing the average number of available channel symbols per source dimension, where $n=3hw$ is the number of source symbols.
 The transmitted signal $\bm{X}$ is subject to a power constraint $P_s$ as:

 where $\|\cdot\|_\text{F}$ denotes the Frobenius norm, and we set $P_s=1$ without loss of generality.

 The channel model can be written as: